-Since 11 December 2014, the National Council of Persons with Disabilities has been a registered national association representing the interests of persons with disabilities when dealing with State and public institutions.
-The role of the National Council is to contribute to the integration of persons with disabilities into society and to consistently defend the human rights of these people.
+The Czech National Disability Council has been registered since 11 December 2014 as a national association representing the interests of disabled people in their dealings with State and public institutions.
+The Council’s role is to contribute to the integration of disabled people into society and to consistently defend their human rights.
 It is the main advisory body to the Government Board for People with Disabilities.

 Its priorities also include:

-- coordinating organisations for persons with disabilities in matters of common interest;
+- coordinating organisations for disabled persons in matters of common interest;

-- monitoring of cases of discrimination against persons with disabilities;
+- monitoring cases of discrimination against disabled people;

-- implementing projects to improve life with a disability;
+- implementing projects to improve the lives of disabled people;

-- planning in relation to the equalisation of opportunities for persons with disabilities at regional level;
+- planning in relation to equal opportunities for disabled people at regional level;

-- operating a national network of professional social counselling centres;
+- operating a national network of professional social advice centres;

-There are a number of non-profit organizations in the Czech Republic that deal with human rights issues and help people when these rights are violated.
+There are a number of non-profit organisations in the Czech Republic dealing with human rights issues and assisting people when those rights are violated.

-The Centre for Integration of Foreigners (CIF) is a civic association established in 2003 to help foreign nationals integrate into Czech society.
+The Centre for the Integration of Foreigners is a civic association established in 2003 to help foreign nationals integrate into Czech society.

-It focuses on providing outpatient and outreach social services and educational programmes to foreigners with long-term or permanent residence in the Czech Republic.
-The CIF has branches in all Czech regions, its focus being on Prague and Central Bohemia.
-The organisation holds a social services registration under the Social Services Act and accreditation under the Voluntary Service Act.
+It focuses on providing peripatetic and outreach social services and educational programmes to foreigners with long-term or permanent residence in the Czech Republic.
+The Centre has branches in all Czech regions, but its focus is on Prague and Central Bohemia.
+The organisation is a registered social services provider under the Social Services Act (zákon o sociálních službách) and is accredited under the Voluntary Service Act (zákon o dobrovolnické službě).

-- Providing social counselling to immigrants: permanent and long-term resident foreign nationals and beneficiaries of international/subsidiary protection;
+- providing social advisory services to immigrants: permanent and long-term resident foreign nationals and beneficiaries of international/subsidiary protection;

-- provision of job counselling and development of programmes and activities for immigrants aimed at their entry into the labour market;
+- providing employment advice and developing programmes and activities for immigrants to help them enter the labour market;

-- organising low-threshold (open) courses in Czech and other specialised courses of Czech for foreigners, including the development of new and progressive teaching methods;
+- organising low-threshold (open) Czech language courses and other specialised Czech language courses for foreigners, which includes developing new and progressive teaching methods;

-- organising other educational activities (education of Czech and foreign language teachers, teaching of foreign languages, further training of pedagogical workers, tutoring, computer courses, etc.);
+- organising other educational activities (training of Czech language and foreign language teachers, teaching of foreign languages, further training for teachers, tutoring, computer courses, etc.);

-- volunteer programme – mentoring in the form of individual cooperation between the client and the volunteer, as well as the organization of leisure-time and social activities, meetings, discussions, thematic evenings, etc.).
+- volunteer programme – mentoring in the form of individual cooperation between clients and volunteers, and organising leisure and social activities, meetings, discussions, thematic evenings, etc.).

-All programmes aim to enable immigrants in the Czech Republic to lead an independent and dignified life in the Czech Republic while ensuring that they respect and are aware of local laws and purely interpersonal standards of conduct and behaviour, and promoting understanding, helpfulness and respect for the individuality of each migrant on the part of the recipient society.
+All programmes are aimed at enabling immigrants in the Czech Republic to lead an independent and dignified life in this country while ensuring that they respect and are aware of local laws and purely interpersonal standards of conduct and behaviour.
+They promote understanding of, helpfulness towards and respect for each migrant as an individual on the part of the host society.